It seems Imran being used as shield: Khursheed

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Shah said the PTI government has pushed the people into the fire of hunger with price hike.
-“Dr Hafeez Sheikh was a finance minister in the tenure of the PPP and during his tenure loans increased,” he said.
+Shah said the PTI government has pushed the people into fire of hunger with price hike.
+“Dr Hafeez Sheikh was a Finance Minister in the tenure of the PPP and during his tenure loans increased,” he said.

-He said the PTI government came to power with promises to strengthen economy and not to take any loans but just after taking power it took unprecedented loans.
+He said the PT government came to power with promises to strengthen economy and not to take any loans but just after taking power it took unprecedented loans.

 He said growth rate in 2013 was about 5.8 percent but now it stood at 2.4 percent, inflation was 5.3 percent but in the PTI government it crossed 9 percent.
 “Despite floods in 2009 and 2011, we kept the economy stable,” he said adding that the PPP in its tenure increased salaries of eight million government employees by 125 percent and increased pension by 100 percent.